 The K9 Frisbee Toss & Fetch Summer League kicks off the week of June 17 with a Club in Gold Coast City, Australia joining the League roster.
 Northeast Ohio’s group has grown to the point where the Ohio Disc Dog Club will host league play in Painesville, Youngstown and in Akron.

-“We’re now playing a Spring, Summer, Fall and Winter Season each year.
+“We’re now playing five 5-week season a year: Summer Down Under, Spring, Summer, Fall and Winter.
 Some cities play every season; others take a break now and then.
 The consensus, from everyone who plays is they love it and want more,” said Vitullo.

 His goal is to continue to grow the League and the sport of disc dogging, bringing on more U.S., Canadian and European Clubs and eventually breaking in to Asia and South America.